American Baseball Guild: Failed strike vote

-Murphy focused on the Pittsburgh Pirates, who played in a union stronghold, as his initial organizing target.
+Early in 1946, Murphy began to approach players from some of the 16 major league teams about joining the Guild.
+He focused on the Pittsburgh Pirates, who played in a union stronghold, as his initial organizing target.
 His early efforts seemed to point towards success when, according to The Sporting News 1947 Baseball Guide & Record Book, 95 percent of the Pirates' playing roster took out Guild cards.
 However, after an initial meeting, Murphy attempted unsuccessfully to bargain with Pirates' president William Benswanger, who was in the process of selling the family-owned team.
 Benswanger pled with his players to put off bargaining with ownership until the end of the 1946 season.
 In response, Murphy called for a strike vote on Friday, June 7, when the Pirates were scheduled to play a night game at Forbes Field against the New York Giants.
 The Guild needed a two-thirds supermajority (24 of the 36 Pittsburgh players voting yes) to authorize the strike.

 But in a lengthy players-only meeting before the Giants' game, support for the Guild collapsed in the face of the forceful opposition of pitcher Rip Sewell and infielder Jimmy Brown.
 The strike authorization received 20 yes votes, still a majority, but short by four men of the required 67 percent mandate and indicative of a fatal erosion of the union's early-season strength.
 The Pirates ignored Murphy as they exited their clubhouse and took the field, where they handily defeated their opponents, 10–5.
 Said third baseman Lee Handley: "We played a dirty trick on Murphy.
 We let him down, and I was one of those who did it."
 Fans in the stands, many of them trade union members, booed the home side for repudiating the Guild.
+On leaving Forbes Field that night, Brown was roughed up by pro-union fans in retaliation.